-- Effective 1 July 2021, the mandatory 14-day quarantine requirement is lifted for foreign national travellers who have been fully vaccinated outside South Korea: - Qualifying travellers: - South Korean citizens, Visa free travelers (B-1, B-2), short-term visa holders (C-1 / C-3 / C-4), long-term visa holders (D-7 / D-8 / D-9 / F-4 / F-5 / F-6 / E-7), ARC holders (D-7 / D-8 / D-9 / F-4 / F-5 / F-6 / E-7). - F3 (dependents) and D4 (interns) are excluded. - Vaccinated with WHO-approved vaccines (AstraZeneca / Pfizer / Janssen / Moderna / Sinopharm / Sinovac / Covishield); - Asymptomatic for at least 2 weeks from the fully vaccinated date; - Travelling for business/academic/humanitarian purpose or visiting family (spouse/children/parents/parents-in-law). - Those coming from countries with a high risk of COVID-19 variants are not exempt from 14-day quarantine: - Argentina (from 1 July 2021), Bangladesh, Botswana, Brazil, Chile, Colombia (from 1 July 2021, Equatorial Guinea, Eswatini, Malawi, Malta (from 1 July 2021, Mozambique, Paraguay, South Africa, Suriname, Tanzania, Uruguay (from 1 July 2021, Zimbabwe. - Travellers who are vaccinated in country A, can apply for quarantine exemption at the Korean embassy in country A ONLY.
+- The South Korean Ministry of Disease Control and Ministry of Foreign Affairs classifies countries according to their COVID-19 risk and entry requirements as follows: - Special-Quarantine Required Countries: Bangladesh, France, India, Indonesia, Pakistan, the Philippines, and South Africa. - The mandatory 14-day quarantine requirement is lifted for foreign national travellers who have been fully vaccinated outside South Korea: - Qualifying travellers: - South Korean citizens, Visa free travellers (B-1, B-2), short-term visa holders (C-1 / C-3 / C-4), long-term visa holders (D-7 / D-8 / D-9 / F-4 / F-5 / F-6 / E-7), ARC holders (D-7 / D-8 / D-9 / F-4 / F-5 / F-6 / E-7). - F3 (dependents) and D4 (interns) are excluded. - Vaccinated with WHO-approved vaccines (AstraZeneca / Pfizer / Janssen / Moderna / Sinopharm / Sinovac / Covishield); - Asymptomatic for at least 2 weeks from the fully vaccinated date; - Travelling for business/academic/humanitarian purpose or visiting family (spouse/children/parents/parents-in-law). - Those coming from Special-Quarantine Required Countries with a high risk of COVID-19 variants are not exempt from 14-day quarantine. - Travellers who are vaccinated in country A, can apply for quarantine exemption at the Korean embassy in country A ONLY.
 Those vaccinated in country A but currently in country B are not able to apply for quarantine exemption in country B. - An inviter needs to contact the Business Traveler Support Center (BTSC) by calling 1566 8110 to get a pre-approval for an isolation exemption certificate on behalf of a traveller.
-There is no requirement to apply to the local authorities in South Korea (KITA) for approval. - Once pre-approval for an isolation exemption certificate is approved, then the traveller can apply for an actual isolation exemption certificate at the Korean Embassy in his/her current residence country. - A pre-departure negative test certificate is still required, as well as two post arrival tests.
+There is no requirement to apply to the local authorities in South Korea (KITA) for approval. - Once pre-approval for an Isolation Exemption Certificate (IEC) is approved, then the traveller can apply for an actual isolation exemption certificate at the Korean Embassy in his/her current residence country. - A pre-departure negative test certificate is still required, as well as two post arrival tests. - Note that fully-vaccinated business travellers are still required to apply for quarantine exemption under the same Isolation Exemption Certificate (IEC)